MoOx/phenomic/boilerplate/content/index.md

 ---
-title: Statinamic default boilerplate
+title: Phenomic default boilerplate
 ---

 > Hi there.

-Before having fun with Statinamic, be sure to read (or at least pretend to) the documentation :
+Before having fun with Phenomic, be sure to read (or at least pretend to) the documentation :

 * [Setup](http://moox.io/statinamic/docs/setup/)